Phixel-Labs/Phixel-Backup/Page/referral/README.md

 ### **12%** if less than $2K

-#### Starting Businesses projects between $2, 000 and $3, 000 USD
+#### Products or Services projects between $1, 000 and $2, 000 USD

-Start strong and earn a 10% commission on every digital solution project you refer that’s worth between $2, 000 and $3, 000.
+Step up your game and earn a 12% commission on every digital solution project you refer that's worth between $1, 000 and $2, 000.

-Help your friends and colleagues kick-start their new business venture and become a badass entrepreneur, while making some cool cash!
+Help your friends and colleagues dominate their market and elevate their products or services, while making some sweet cash!

 ### ***10%** if less than $3K
 #### Starting Businesses projects between $2, 000 and $3, 000 USD